Karaage-Cluster/karaage/docs/admin/introduction.rst

 -----------

 :index:`person <person;definition>`
-  A person who has access to the karaage-registration system.
-A person could have one/more accounts, be an administrator, be a project manager, be an institute delegate.
+  A person who has access to the Karaage system.
+A person could have one/more accounts, be an administrator, be a project leader, be an institute delegate.
 These are optional.

 :index:`machine <machine;definition>`
   A single cluster or computer which is managed as a distinct unit.